Subfields of psychology: Educational

 Educational psychology is the study of how humans learn in educational settings, the effectiveness of educational interventions, the psychology of teaching, and the social psychology of schools as organizations.
 The work of child psychologists such as Lev Vygotsky, Jean Piaget and Jerome Bruner has been influential in creating teaching methods and educational practices.
 Educational psychology is often included in teacher education programs, at least in North America, Australia, and New Zealand.

 Environmental

 Environmental psychology is an interdisciplinary field focused on the interplay between humans and their surroundings.
-The field defines the term environment broadly, encompassing natural environments, social settings, built environments, learning environments, and informational environments.
+The field defines the term environment broadly, encompassing natural environments, social settings, built environments, and learning environments.
 Since its conception, the field has been committed to the development of a discipline that is both value oriented and problem oriented, prioritizing research aiming at solving complex environmental problems in the pursuit of individual well-being within a larger society.

 Evolutionary

 Evolutionary psychology explores the evolutionary roots of mental and behavioral patterns, and posits that common patterns may have emerged because they were highly adaptive for humans in the environments of their evolutionary past—even if some of these patterns are maladaptive in today's environments.
 Fields closely related to evolutionary psychology are animal behavioral ecology, human behavioral ecology, dual inheritance theory, and sociobiology.
 Evolutionary psychology is distinct from, although related to, behavioral genetics.
 Memetics, founded by Richard Dawkins, is a related but competing field that proposes that cultural evolution can occur in a Darwinian sense but independently of Mendelian mechanisms; it therefore examines the ways in which thoughts, or memes, may evolve independently of genes.